mpartipilo/tikatours_src/data/extracted/content/regions/regions/tusheti/index.zh.md

 Located on the northern slopes of the Greater Caucasus Mountains, Tusheti is bordered by the Russian republics of Chechnya and Dagestan to the north and east, respectively.
-The Georgian historic provinces Kakheti and Pshav\-Khevsureti lie to the south and west
+The Georgian historic provinces Kakheti and Pshav-Khevsureti lie to the south and west

 Tusheti is distinguished by deep river gorges that slice forcefully through these